|Back to Back Issues Page|

 Dysfunction and pain begin to set in: simple chores such as combing one’s hair, scratching one’s back or lifting something off a shelf become difficult.
 Eventually the constant pain will sap your joy, disrupt your sleep and make your life miserable.
 Some people even end up with a so-called frozen shoulder.

-The problem with trigger points is that they often send out pain signals to apparently unrelated areas of the body, making it difficult to pinpoint the source, as we will see in the following scenario:
+trigger points is that they often send out pain signals to apparently unrelated areas of the body, making it difficult to pinpoint the source, as we will see in the following scenario:

 Pain in front of the shoulder is quite common.
 This kind of pain could be emanating from any one of twelve different muscles, and could in fact be the result of more than one trigger point acting simultaneously.